Wangari-Sharon/Books_are_magic_ke/README.md

 ## Project Description.

-### Allows easy access to browsing and buying books from all over the world from the comfort of ones home, office etc
+### Allows easy access to search and read a preview of books from all over the world!

 ## Project setup.